SlimeVR/SlimeVR-GUI/README.md

 This is the GUI of SlimeVR, it uses the SolarXR protocol to communicate with the server and is completely isolated from the server logic.

-This project is written in Typescript and using Tauri as the backend.
-Tauri is written in Rust.
+This project is written in Typescript + React for the frontend and uses Tauri + Rust as a small backend.
+This makes the application more lightweight than electron.

 ## Prerequisites